Language-Research-Technology/ldaca-website/content/news/posts/implementing-PILARS/index.md

 Indexing pipelines to make data searchable across distributed services

-Tools for building portals on demand—automated via Terraform—that communities can manage themselves
+Tools for building portals on demand — automated via Terraform — that communities can manage themselves